 The Long Loop

 continues along the side of Gamehaven Reservoir.
 The biggest and steepest climb comes as the trail curves at the end of the reservoir.
 Watch for others that had to jump off their bike and walk the hill.
-A beautiful outlook of Gamehaven Reservoir with a couple of benches awaits at the top of the climb.
-Another nice rest area.
-The Long Loop
+A beautiful outlook of Gamehaven Reservoir with a couple of benches awaits at the top of the climb and another nice rest area.

 continues through the woods with some descents and ascents, but no other dedicated stopping points.
 The last stretch of the Long Loop